hanrichard/Notebook/aws/aws learning doc/database.md

 - compute can upto 32vcpus and 244G of memory
 - 2 copies in each AZ, and avaiable in 3 AZ, total 6 !!!

-- number of copies: aurora replaca - 15 vs mysql - 5
+- number of copies: aurora read replaca - 15 vs mysql - 5
-- replica location: aurora in one region vs mysql cross region
+- replica location: aurora in ONE region vs mysql CROSS region

 backup:
 - snapshot, automate, shared to different aws account